 There was a period in my life when I made eggplant caponata weekly and found ways to integrate it into every meal.
-Somehow, the thought of using it for a vegetarian low FODMAP lasagna recipe never crossed my mind.
-Which means I have been missing out on an insanely delicious dish for far too many years.
+Yet somehow, during my years of brainstorming vegetarian low FODMAP recipe ideas for my cookbook, adding it to a low FODMAP lasagna recipe never crossed my mind.
+Which means I have been missing out on an insanely delicious dish for far too long.

-When I asked you guys recently on my Instagram stories what recipes you wanted to see, there was an overwhelming request for low FODMAP vegetarian lasagna.
-In fact, plant-based SIBO recipes seems to be a big need in this community (which is why I created this full post dedicated to low FODMAP vegetarian recipes).
+When I asked you guys recently on my Instagram stories what Low FODMAP dinner recipes you wanted to see, there was an overwhelming request for vegetarian lasagna.
+In fact, plant-based SIBO recipes seems to be a big need in this community (which is why I created this other low FODMAP-friendly baked eggplant recipe).
 Obviously, I got your back!

 I always love using mushrooms or eggplant as an Italian meat sauce substitution (spy this vegetarian bolognese).
-Since only the latter is low FODMAP, I thought it would be perfect to layer in a vegetarian lasagna to give it that fullness and heft.
+Since only the latter is part of this diet, I thought it would be perfect to layer in a low FODMAP vegetarian lasagna to give it that fullness and heft.

 The caponata itself has its own built-in flavor bombs that might seem weird in a lasagna, but you will thank me once you try it.
 A little balsamic vinegar and golden raisins gives the antipasti that perfect balance between sweet and sour.
 I promise every bite you get one of those raisins you will be pleasantly surprised.